Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/step-by-step.md

   - the inference source code, the one that is explained in the next sections
   - the .csv dataset

-In the end, a **Postman Repository** with all the necessary API to get ready.
+Finally, a **Postman Repository** with all the necessary API to get ready.

 ## Get Started!